,

 And a tiny plant remnant shows its lively shape.

 Things enter into a dialog, react to each other.
-Our works are not necessarily about defining things, but about setting them in motion.
+My works are not necessarily about defining things, but about setting them in motion.

 Some motifs are cooperative, others are more… idiosyncratic.